Common Lisp the Language, 2nd Edition

 y should be lists.
 The argument x is copied, not

 destroyed.
-Compare this with nreconc
+Compare this with nreconc, which destroys its

 first argument.